Baloldali Front

+The Front is inactive as indicated by the following pieces of evidence.
+First, its website is no longer operational since 2017.
+Second, no operating Facebook page or other social media activity can be detected.
+Third, the Front is no longer listed on the website of Munkáspárt as an organization related to the party.

 History

 Founded on 14 March 1999, "Baloldali Front" was the first real communist youth movement since the cessation of the Hungarian Young Communist League (KISZ) in 1989.
 The founders wanted to re-establish that, so they transformed the youth department of the Workers' Party (Munkáspárt) into a new organization.
 The Front's first logo was a red tomato, which was later replaced by a claret-black coloured star.

 Péter Székely was elected as president in 2004.
 At the same time, the movement started to use the name "Communist Youth Alliance".
 With the leadership of Péter Székely, Baloldali Front was an important ally of the international movements.
 The solidarity with Latin America was significant.
 As Székely reached the 35 years age limit, he was replaced by Kinga Kalocsai.
 She continued his predecessor's politics: the Front demonstrated against the prohibition of KSM, the youth section of Communist Party of Bohemia and Moravia, and declared solidarity with Palestine.
 In 2006, the crisis in the "Munkáspárt" reached the youth movement too - some members quit.
 The re-organisation was crucial.

 In 2008, a new president, Tamás Szabó was elected.
 From then they focused on the political crisis of Hungary, not the international politics.
 Many Front members were candidates under the name of "Magyar Kommunista Munkáspárt" in the European Parliament election in 2009.
 The Front had a new logo, but because it looked like a deformed red star, which was restricted in Hungary, it was soon replaced by the modernised version of the former logo.

 In 2011, the presidency of the Front was dissolved, and they founded a new organisation, called "Radikál-Humanista Mozgalom" (Radical-Humanist Movement).